- SAP HANA costs are incredibly high, but there is a blackout on this topic, as so many entities are aligned with SAP.

 - We honestly cover the total cost implications of HANA.

-Introduction to SAP HANA Costs
+Video Introduction: SAP HANA Costs

 A Consistent Theme to Treat SAP HANA Costs as a Verboten Topic